St. Antipas

 St. Antipas in Holy Scripture

 The Bible makes a single, albeit impactful, reference to Saint Antipas in the Book of Revelation (2:13), identifying him as a martyr and faithful witness to Christ Jesus.
-Despite his brief mention in the scripture, the portrayal of Antipas resonates powerfully.
+Despite his brief mention in the scriptures, the portrayal of Antipas resonates powerfully.
 He is described as a minister laboring in Pergamum, where Satan had his seat, an indication of the immense spiritual adversity that the saint encountered.

 The Bishop of Pergamum